Indigenous Education Policy

 Learning standards can be met across the grades for Elementary learners (K-9).
 Bench-mark checks are in place for Grades 3, 6, & 9.
 This is a ministry strategy to help prevent learning gaps.
 High School courses are competency driven and may be stand-alone learning experiences or integrated learning across the subjects.

 Course Completion Policy - One Year Boundary - High School students are expected to complete their courses within one year of start date.
 After one year the course will be closed but more time (up to 6 months) may be granted if brought to the Principal for permission to continue.
-We are tightening up on course completion boundaries as allowing 2 years for course completion has not helped motive our students towards responsible studies.
 Students who fail to complete their courses on time will be faced with final assessment or they may withdraw from their courses and restart from the beginning.

 Withdrawing out of the CHeS Online Learning Program - If a student is withdrawing from the Online Program the first person aware emails all departments (records, accounts, the teacher, SE Coordinators, and Principal) about the withdrawal.